 How much does therapy cost?

-Dr. Rodriguez-Siuts currently accepts some insurance plans (BCBS and Aetna).
+Dr. Rodriguez-Siuts currently accepts Aetna insurance plans (no EAPs).
 The amount a patient is responsible for varies for each individual.
 Some plans require a copay or payment of the contracted rate if a patient has not met their deductible.
 Our office will call to verify benefits the day of your first appointment but it’s advised for you to call your insurance company before the first appointment to have a clearer understanding of what you will be responsible for.
 Please see page titled “Rates and Insurance” for a list of questions to ask your insurance company when verifying benefits.
-If we are not contracted with your insurance carrier or wish to pay for services out-of-pocket, Dr. Rodriguez-Siuts’ rates are $200 for the initial intake appointment and $175 for the subsequent individual therapy appointments.
+If we are not contracted with your insurance carrier or wish to pay for services out-of-pocket, Dr. Rodriguez-Siuts’ rates are $225 for the initial intake appointment and $175 for the subsequent individual therapy appointments.

 SANDRA RODRIGUEZ-SIUTS, PH.D., LLC